-The dates for Amarnath Yatra in 2018 are here.
+Amarnath Yatra 2019 opening date and schedule is here.
 Do you know where the secret of immortality has been preserved?
 We are here to enclose you everything about the treasure island of immortality i.e. Amarnath Cave.
-Read on to know more about Amarnath Yatra in 2018.
+Read on to know more about Amarnath Yatra in 2019.

 According to the Amarnath Dham story, once Maa Parvati had asked Lord Shiva about how to get immortal.
 This question amazed Shiva and he tried to divert the topic.
 But Parvati was not ready to leave the question and insisted to know the story.